meows/racket/docs/test-linear-0.md

 3. Do the sequence of values for the car's distance have a constant or changing velocity?

-4. Write a function called `meters` which could generate the same sequence of values as the table, and let it take `s` seconds for input.
+4. Write a function called $meters$ which could generate the same sequence of values as the table, and let it take $s$ seconds for input.

 ### From a Graph

-Below is a graph of values containing measurements that somebody took on a moving car, where `seconds` represents the time passed since we started measuring, and `meters` represents the distance the car traveled based on the time.
+Below is a graph of values containing measurements that somebody took on a moving car, where $seconds$ represents the time passed since we started measuring, and $meters$ represents the distance the car traveled based on the time.

-Write a function called `meters` to represent this graph, and let it take a natural input `s` for seconds.
+Write a function called $meters$ to represent this graph, and let it take a natural input $s$ for seconds.

 ![test-2.png](/img/test-2.png)

 ---

-Below is a graph of values containing measurements that somebody took on a moving car, where `seconds` represents the time passed since we started measuring, and `meters` represents the distance the car traveled based on the time.
+Below is a graph of values containing measurements that somebody took on a moving car, where $seconds$ represents the time passed since we started measuring, and $meters$ represents the distance the car traveled based on the time.

-Write a function called `meters` to represent this graph, and let it take a natural input `s` for seconds.
+Write a function called $meters$ to represent this graph, and let it take a natural input $s$ for seconds.

 ![test-1.png](/img/test-1.png)

 ---

-Below is a graph of values containing measurements that somebody took on a moving cat, where `seconds` represents the time passed since we started measuring, and `meters` represents the distance the cat traveled based on the time.
+Below is a graph of values containing measurements that somebody took on a moving cat, where $seconds$ represents the time passed since we started measuring, and $meters$ represents the distance the cat traveled based on the time.

-Write a function called `meters` to represent this graph, and let it take a natural input `s` for seconds.
+Write a function called $meters$ to represent this graph, and let it take a natural input $s$ for seconds.

 ![test-1.png](/img/test-3.png)